noopkat/oled-js/README.md

 Got a [MicroView](https://www.sparkfun.com/products/12923) from GeekAmmo/SparkFun?
 That'll work too.

+Interested in the nerdy bits going on behind the scenes?
+[Read my blog post about how OLED screens work](http://meow.noopkat.com/oled-js/)!

 OLED screens are really cool - now you can control them with JavaScript!

 ## Install